diku-dk/SysDev/Readme.md

 ```

-In this method I programatically create a message box and then
+In this method I programmatically create a message box and then
 detects whether the user presses Yes or no. If Yes is pressed then
 a search for all fields of type QLineEdit is done and the result
 is saved in a list.
 Then an iteration over all fields in the list is done
 and for each field the `.clear()` method is being used.

-Finally we have
+Finally, we have

 ```python
 if __name__ == '__main__':